MuhammadUnderScoreUsman/KMP-Notes-NativeUI/README.md

-# 📝 Kotlin Multiplatform Note App
+# 📝 Kotlin Multiplatform Note App with Native UI

 This is a **sample Kotlin Multiplatform project** featuring a simple **note-taking app** with shared business logic and **native UI implementations**: